The Department has recently commenced a review of the Environmental Planning and Assessment Regulation 2000 (the Regulation).

 As a first step, the Department is seeking feedback from stakeholders on the current Regulation.

-The Department has prepared an issues paper that outlines the key operational provisions of the Regulation and seeks:
+The Department has prepared an issues paper Review of the Environmental Planning and Assessment Regulation 2000 Issues Paper (PDF, 542 KB) that outlines the key operational provisions of the Regulation and seeks:

 The Regulation contains key operational provisions for the NSW planning system, including those relating to: